 There is an increased risk of anovulation in people who exercise vigorously for periods greater than an hour every day.
 However, exercise of more moderate intensity, that is only for 30-60 min per day is shown to be associated with a reduced risk of anovulatory infertility.

 Exercise in moderation is important in maintaining healthy regular menstrual cycles and increasing fertility.

 Exercise helps with Weight and Reproductive Health

 When you exercise regularly your body can lose weight, but the effectiveness of exercise for weight loss is overestimated.
 People need to understand the long-term health benefits of exercise that can maintain reproductive health.
 Exercise has multiple additional benefits, it can also help decrease the probability of heart disease, diabetes, stroke, high blood pressure, osteoporosis, and certain cancers, and reduce stress and boost your mood.

 In order to lose weight, you have to not only exercise but also practice other patterns of healthy living.
 Dietary changes are a method of burning calories, similar to how exercise burns calories.
 Additionally, strength training and weight training that targets specific areas build lean body mass, which helps weight loss.

 Medical studies indicate that weight loss and exercise cause an increase in fertility for women trying to conceive.
 By keeping a healthy body weight and exercising regularly you can maintain your reproductive health.
-For overweight women trying to conceive, weight loss and healthy exercise is important in getting pregnant and having a healthy pregnancy.
+For overweight women trying to conceive, weight loss and healthy exercise are important in getting pregnant and having a healthy pregnancy.